 Became famous during and after WWII because many rich and/or European royal families took refuge there.
 Take the train from Cais do Sodré.

 Developed in the 19th century, it's full of Romantic architecture.
 A bit harder to reach if you don't have a car, but perfectly doable.

-You need to sign up to do this and discover more guides for cities all over the world.
+You need to log in to do this and discover more guides for cities all over the world.

 You can embed this guide to your website by copying and pasting the HTML code below.

 Wordpress: If you're using Wordpress, switch to the Text tab in the Post editor and then paste the HTML code.

 Guides are printed digitally and folded in California in 3-5 business days.We only ship to the continental U.S. at this time.
 Email us if you need to ship elsewhere.

 Your order is going to be proofread and automatically printed.
 If there's a problem with your order, we'll get in touch.